Starting on April 10th, 2020, a version of this article will be available on https://www.planetizen.com/.

-New York City first released its community level COVID-19 on March 26th.
-I compared this against 2018 American Community Survey occupation data in NYC Census tracts.
-The results show some correlation between local COVID-19 cases and the places where more exposed workers live (ie. health, food, protection, cleaning, transport etc.).
-Elmhurst, Queens, which has been … Continue reading Mapping Occupations Against COVID-19 Cases in NYC
+New York City first released its community level COVID-19 on March 26th and is updating it regularly.
+I compare this data against 2018 American Community Survey occupation data in NYC zip codes.
+The results show correlation between local COVID-19 cases and the places where more exposed workers live (ie. health, food, protection, cleaning, transport etc.) … Continue reading Mapping Occupations Against COVID-19 Cases in NYC

-Please try out a prototype of a new mapping interface for exploring relationships of motor vehicle crashes that involve pedestrians or cyclists at http://jonathanstiles.net/cbuscrashmap/.
-Any suggestions for improving it would be welcome.
+Please try out a new open source mapping interface for exploring relationships of motor vehicle crashes that involve pedestrians or cyclists at http://crashdataexplorer.org/.

 I have one paper at this year’s Society for American City and Regional Planning History (SACRPH) conference, which will be held October 31st through November 3rd, 2019 in Arlington, Virginia.
 Details on my session are below: Home Away From Work: Conceptions of the Distinction Between Home and Workplace in Planning Before 1970 (Presentation) Session 7: … Continue reading At the 2019 SACRPH Conference on Planning History